Morning Briefing

 Exclusion Of Family Planning, HIV Prevention From Pink Ribbon Red Ribbon Partnership Is 'Counter-Intuitive'

 In this Huffington Post opinion piece, Serra Sippel, president of the Center for Health and Gender Equity, examines the Pink Ribbon Red Ribbon partnership, which was launched last month by PEPFAR in conjunction with the George W. Bush Institute, Susan G. Komen for the Cure, and UNAIDS with the aim of "integrat[ing] cervical and breast cancer education, screening, and treatment with HIV services."
-She writes, "Given that women living with HIV are at an increased risk of developing cervical cancer, it makes sense.
+She continues, "Given that women living with HIV are at an increased risk of developing cervical cancer, it makes sense.
 It's a logical and critical part of what PEPFAR is calling care and support services."
-But while the initiative "has the potential to reduce the number of cancer deaths among women living with HIV and improve their overall health," the fact "that planning a family and preventing further HIV transmission is not part of what PEPFAR is calling care and support" is "counter-intuitive and counter-productive," Sippel continues.
+But while the initiative "has the potential to reduce the number of cancer deaths among women living with HIV and improve their overall health," the fact "that planning a family and preventing further HIV transmission is not part of what PEPFAR is calling care and support" is "counter-intuitive and counter-productive," Sippel writes.

 This is part of the Morning Briefing, a summary of health policy coverage from major news organizations.
 Sign up for an email subscription.